HDR/Sun-Moon_ShinyCalc/README.md

 Load Previous mode on launch

-Load shiny chance on launch
+Load shiny chance on launch (When loading encounters from previous session the chance will be set to 1/4096 or 1/1365 no matter what the counter is at)

 #Might Be Added:#
 Dark Mode w/ Toggle